-- Keep away from posting your personal information on social media, as well as make your social media accounts private (available only for friends and family).
+- Refrain from posting your personal information on social media, as well as make your social media accounts private (available only for friends and family).

 - Be skeptical about online quizzes or sweepstakes.
 They often sell and trade mailing lists.

-- The less number of online accounts you have - the better.
+- The fewer online accounts you have - the better.

 - Make sure to download apps from a trustworthy source and consider removing the apps you are not using anymore.